can-er/azure-vm-templates/README.md

 numbercount                 = 1

 ```
 Change `vm_username`, `secret_value`, `friendlyappname` and other fields to configure your instances.
-See Azure [B-Series VM sizes](https://azure.microsoft.com/en-us/blog/introducing-b-series-our-new-burstable-vm-size/) for more information about it.
+See Azure [B-Series VM sizes](https://azure.microsoft.com/en-us/blog/introducing-b-series-our-new-burstable-vm-size/) for more information the size.
 For the settings of the VM refer to the available images via Azure CLI as follow:
 ```
 C:\Users\Username> az vm image list --offer Windows-11 --all --output table Offer       Publisher                Sku                   Urn                                                                           Version